 The repository that we will change is from a previous article I wrote on how to implement DDD in Go.
 In that article, I explained all the components present in DDD as explained by Eric Evans.
 The repository can be found on GitHub.

-All images drawn in this article are drawn by Percy Bolmér, the Gopher is drawn by Takuya Ueda, inspired by the works of Renée French (CC By 3.0).
+All images drawn in this article are drawn by Percy Bolmér, the Gopher is drawn by Takuya Ueda, inspired by the works of Renée French.
 The gopher has been modified in the images

 Moving Aggregates to Their Domain Package